Myrdincx/old-website/content/pages/about.md

 ## Contact me
 You can reach out to me through various means, conveniently listed at the bottom of each page on this website.

+[^1] The picture on the homepage was made by my sister.
+Credits to her :)